Razutzu/Razutzu/README.md

 # 💫About Me :
 - 👋 Hi, I’m Razutzu
-- 👀 I’m interested in learning Python
+- 👀 I’m interested in learning lUA
 - 🌱 I’m currently working on Discord Bots
-- 📫 You can find me on Discord: Razutzu#0698
+- 📫 You can find me on Discord: Razutzu#6969
 - 🇷🇴 I am from Romania

 ## 🌐Socials